-- Accidents and major incidents are recorded electronically on the Evolve Accident Book system, in the main by the School Nurse(s).
-HoYs and HoDs have had training on how to log an accident/incident. - Data is extracted regularly from the system, analysed and followed up as necessary. - The system allows for any documentation pertaining to a specific incident to be uploaded. - The termly logs are overseen by the Health and Safety Committee and then signed off by The Headmaster and a Governor responsible for Health and Safety.
+- A record of medication and treatment given is recorded in the daily medical log and on SIMS.
+Staff can also refer to the Administration of Medicines policy (K08). - Every visit to the Medical Room is recorded on SIMS and in the daily log, unless it is for something exceptionally minor. - Accidents and incidents are recorded electronically on the Evolve Accident Book system, in the main by the School Nurse(s).
+HoYs and HoDs have had training on how to log an accident/incident. - Data is extracted regularly from the system, analysed and followed up as necessary. - The system allows for any documentation pertaining to a specific incident to be uploaded.